-Testing blunders crippled U.S. response as coronavirus spread
+Testing blunders crippled US response as coronavirus spread

 "It was a bad test," Trump chimed in.

-Tarik Jašarević, a WHO spokesperson, told the AP last week that his agency had so far shipped 1.5 million testing kits manufactured in Germany to 120 countries around the globe, with no such problems emerging.
+Tarik Jašarević, a WHO spokesman, told the AP last week that his agency had shipped 1.5 million testing kits manufactured in Germany to 120 countries around the globe, with no such problems emerging.

 "The test has been validated in three external laboratories, adapted by WHO and manufactured in line with international quality standards," he said.
 "It has shown consistently good performance in laboratory and clinical use, and neither a significant number of false-positive nor false-negative results have been reported."

 Over the past two weeks, U.S. testing capacity has surged, with private companies joining in.
 LabCorp began providing tests March 5, and Quest Diagnostics followed four days later.
-Tests also are being conducted at individual hospitals and other centers.
+Tests also are being conducted at hospitals and other centers.

 With the increased testing has come a skyrocketing number of confirmed cases, zooming from 43 at the beginning of March to 33,404 by Monday.